 How to Grow Narcissus: Daffodil Plant Notes

-narcissus: field of daffodils
+A field of yellow daffodils

 Narcissus spp.